CSV Import FAQ

 You should not include account balances as part of your Chart of Accounts import.
 This import should include account numbers, names, and descriptive information like type, description, and currency.

-Because the Chart of Accounts is the basis for all company data, you should complete this import first when you are setting up your account.
-You should not import account balances until your account is ready to go live.
+Since the Chart of Accounts is the foundation for all your company data, do this import first when setting up your account.
+Don’t import account balances until you’re ready to go live.

 You can use the NetSuite journal entry import process to import balances as journal entries.
 This import uses a template rather than the Import Assistant.
 See Importing a Journal Entry.